krishkc5/8bit_cmos_adder/README.md

 # 8bit_cmos_adder
-Circuit-level design and characterization of an 8-bit ripple-carry adder in 45 nm CMOS, featuring baseline and delay-optimized implementations with detailed delay, energy, and leakage analyses.
+Design and characterization of an 8-bit ripple-carry adder in 45 nm CMOS, featuring baseline and delay-optimized implementations with detailed delay, energy, and leakage analyses.